Peru Tours and Travel Guide

 In Peru, culture is never far off.
 Every weekend, towns across the country have celebrations and festivals where you can watch somber religious processions followed by raucous folk marching bands.

-Some of the festivals you might encounter in Peru include:
+Some Peruvian festivals you might encounter while touring Peru include:

 1. Carnaval, March: Perhaps the best known festival, Carnaval is celebrated throughout South America, taking place in the days leading up to the Catholic holiday of Lent.
 Carnaval is a bright and vibrant multi-day celebration.
 One of the best places in Peru to experience this festival is Cajamarca in Northern Peru, where traditional dances and ancient traditions are in the forefront.